quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_10-30-37.png)

-Scroll down until you see the request content field.
-This field contains the metadata that the Robot will need for data entry on the Badging web application.
-In this use case, a ServiceNow developer creates this work item from a flow and passes the metadata.
-Take note of the Response Content; the Robot can provide a response or information that can be read by a flow on the platform.
+Scroll down until you see the 'Request Content' field.
+This field contains the metadata needed by the Robot for data entry in the Badging web application.
+In this use case, a ServiceNow developer creates this work item from a flow and includes the metadata.
+Pay attention to the 'Response Content'; the Robot can provide a response or information that can be read by a flow on the platform.

-When we are building the RPA Automation, one of the first step will be to pick that work queue item and grab that metadata.
+When we are building the RPA automation, one of the first steps will be to select that work queue item and retrieve the metadata

-We are done configuraing the RPA Bot Process in RPA Hub, now we need to build the RPA Automation that will be associated to that Bot Process.
+We have finished configuring the RPA Bot Process in RPA Hub; now, we need to build the RPA Automation associated with that Bot Process.

 # Building the RPA Automation
 ## Connecting to the VM

-A Windows Virtual Machine (VM) will be needed to complete this lab.
-The IP address and login credentials were provided when registering for the lab.
-If using a Mac laptop, the Microsoft Remote Desktop App should have already been installed as a pre-requisite to this lab.
+A Windows Virtual Machine (VM) is required to complete this lab.
+The IP address and login credentials were provided during registration.
+If you are using a Mac laptop, please ensure that the Microsoft Remote Desktop App has been installed as a prerequisite for this lab

  1. If using a Mac, connect to the lab VM by opening Microsoft Remote Desktop and clicking on the **plus sign** and then clicking **Add PC**.
 If using a Windows laptop, skip to **Step 6** to connect to the VM using Windows RDP.